DCC-EX/website/docs/start/assembly.md

 Connect the 2.5mm barrel connector from your separate 7-9V DC powersupply to the barrel connector on the Arduino.
 If you have a power supply with bare wires, you can bypass the barrel connector and connect your power supply to the "Vin" and "Gnd" pins on the Arduino.

+!!!
+Note
+   There are different ways to power your Arduino.
+You may be able to avoid having a second power supply if you will always have a computer connected to your CS (for example to run exWebThrottle or JMRI.
+There is also a way to use a 5V power supply.
+Please read [Power Supplies](../hardware/power-supplies.md)) to help you find what will work best for you).

 <pic coming soon>

 ## 6. Install the optional WiFi board

 You can connect a controller like JMRI or our exWebThrottle by using the serial cable to connect between your computer and the CS.
-BBut if you are installing a ESP8266 Shield or bare ESP8266 to connect wirelessly, click below, otherwise skip to setp 7.
+If so, skip to step 7.
+If you are installing a ESP8266 Shield or bare ESP8266 to connect wirelessly, Click the link below.

 [Wifi Setup](wifi-setup.md)